Fieldgate Cheese returns to Litchfield: A taste of nostalgia

 First District Association celebrated the highly anticipated grand opening of its Fieldgate Cheese Store in Litchfield Thursday.
 The event marked the return of the beloved brand and its nostalgic flavors, bringing joy to residents and dairy enthusiasts alike.

-The decision to reopen Fieldgate Cheese Store to was driven by a strong desire to satisfy the community's yearning for their favorite cheese, according to Bob Huffman, FDA’s president and chief executive officer.
-After a temporary hiatus, First District Dairy recognized the importance of reopening the store, which symbolizes the exceptional quality of their products and holds a special place in the hearts of customers worldwide.
+The decision to reopen Fieldgate Cheese Store was driven by a strong desire to satisfy the community’s yearning for their favorite cheese, according to Bob Huffman, FDA’s president and chief executive officer.
+After a temporary hiatus, First District Dairy recognized the importance of reopening the store, which symbolizes the quality of their products and holds a special place in the hearts of customers worldwide, Huffman said.

 “The idea was to create an environment where you could stop into our store and you can get the basic needs and good quality at the fairest price that we could possibly get,” Huffman said.
 “We took a lot of pride because if you look at our products, you’re going to find that, especially on the dairy side, everything comes from the majority of our farmer owners.”